bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-But, for right now, we just want to do something quick and simple, and we\'ve got enough there to sort of keep it from it least being empty, even though we\'re not doing very much for that.
-And what we\'re going to use here is we\'re going to use event.
+But, for right now, we just want to do something quick and simple, and we&apos;ve got enough there to sort of keep it from it least being empty, even though we&apos;re not doing very much for that.
+And what we&apos;re going to use here is we&apos;re going to use event.
 The event target will be the form submission, right.
-Because that\'s the event target for the form itself.
+Because that&apos;s the event target for the form itself.
 And then we can get the elements property, and pull out each one of these elements out of the form and its value and put them into a variable here.